 Legal matters often arise with issues of sexual and domestic violence.
 SafePlace strives to provide trained advocates to go with you to court, if you want to get a protection order, or to support you if you choose to make a police report.
-Our Spanish-speaking Legal Advocate is available to help!
-Contact Esmeralda at 360-786-8754 x109 or email@example.com.
+Our Legal Advocate is available to help!
+Contact Lesley at 360-786-8754 x108 or firstname.lastname@example.org.

 The SafePlace Legal Clinic is held the first and third Thursday of each month at the SafePlace Community Services Office starting at 6:00 pm.
 Clients will be seen on a first come, first served basis.
 Because advocates cannot give legal advice or provide representation, we work in partnership with the Thurston County Volunteer Legal Services (TCVLS).

 We bring experienced attorneys and SafePlace advocates together at our office to help you navigate complex legal systems.
 This clinic is provided for those who have experienced sexual or domestic violence issues or cases related to or resulting from that violence.
 No appointment is necessary.
 This is a walk-in clinic and you may have to wait approximately 30 minutes to see an attorney.
 We may have fewer attorneys than the amount of people and only a few offices for private meetings.
 There is limited capacity so we ask that clients arrive as close to 6:00 pm as possible.
 Please bring any relevant paperwork and write down your questions ahead of time as you will have approximately 1/2 hour to meet with an attorney.
 Limited childcare is offered for parents during meetings with attorneys.